 Phonics and Reading

-- Please read regularly with your child at home using their school reading book to begin with but then books they have at home.
+- Please read regularly with your child at home using books they have at home.
 Ask your child to be the storyteller and tell you a story about what they have read or ask them to use a picture book to tell the story to you.

 - Tricky word games such as bingo, fish on cards or making them in magnetic letters will help the children to remember them.